 Here’s a (short) list of things to do when you come to stay at Hall Farm Cottages.
 It’s not an exhaustive (or exhausting) list.
 But it does highlight some of our local treasures.

-While you’re there, take a boat trip down the canal and walk across Telford’s Aquaduct at Pontcysyllte, the ‘River in the Sky’ and a World Heritage Site.
+While you’re in Llangollen, take a boat trip down the canal and walk across Telford’s Aqueduct at Pontcysyllte, the ‘River in the Sky’ and a World Heritage Site.

 Chirk Castle is another ‘must ‘see’ with fabulous wooded walks .
 Completed in 1310, Chirk is the last Welsh castle from the reign of Edward I that’s still lived in today.
 Don’t miss the medieval tower and dungeon, 17th-century Long Gallery, grand 18th-century state apartments, servants’ hall and historic laundry (which is a lot more fun than it sounds!).